TIGRLab/TIGRLab_cookiecutter/{{cookiecutter.project_name}}/README.md

 │
 ├── requirements.txt   <- The requirements file for reproducing the analysis environment (if applicable) │
-├── code/src           <- Source code for use in this project
+├── code/src           <- Source code for use in this project (virtual environments, bash scripts, etc)